lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 communication infrastructure is needed (internal blog posts, lighting talks, and so on) to keep a coherent vision going.

-A polyrepo approach only makes this problem more evident, because it's easy to miss work in repositories you don't have anything to do with.
+A polyrepo approach only makes this problem more evident: it's easy to miss work in repositories you don't have anything to do with.
 Sometimes, even unintentionally, you may not even see a repo because no one gives you access to it.

 In a monorepo, visibility works very differently.
 Everything is visible by default, so you tend to have the opposite problem: too much information coming your way.

 In my experience, this is a far better trade-off because it allows for more granular choices.